ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

 ### Tyk Developer Portal

 Once the Tyk Stack is up and running, take the following steps in order to bootstrap the Tyk Developer Portal:
-1. Set the portal domain via the Dashboard UI
+1. Set the portal domain from the **Your Developer Portal > SET YOUR PORTAL DOMAIN** menu

+{{< img src="/img/dashboard/portal-management/set-portal-domain.png" alt="Set Portal Domain" >}}

 2. Restart the Dashboard containers
 3. Create a Default home page from the **Portal Management > Pages** menu

 ## Install Tyk Hybrid Gateways (This can be used either for Hybrid Gateways connected to Tyk Cloud or MDCB Hybrid Gateways)

-To install, *first modify `values.yaml` file inside tyk-hybrid chart as follows:*
+To install, first modify `values.yaml` file inside your tyk-hybrid chart as follows:
 1. Add your dashboard users organisation ID in `gateway.rpc.rpcKey` value
 2. Add your dashboard users API key in `gateway.rpc.apiKey` value
 3. Add your connection string to allow the Hybrid gateway to connect to your control plane in `gateway.rpc.connString`.
 On the Tyk Cloud Console find this value in the endpoints panel for your control plane deployment.